mate-academy/qa_pw_conduit_factory_method/README.md

-# Practice using creational design patterns for Conduit
+# Practice using creational design pattern Factory Method

 ## Table of contents